ErickRamirezDS/cass_log_tools/README.md

 ## Description
-Simple scripts for working with Apache Cassandra logs.
+Simple scripts for working with Apache Cassandra logs and / or OpsCenter diagnostic outputs

 ## Overview